Skip to main content

 2. From the AWS EC2 console, you must deploy two EC2 Linux instances, one as the primary Oracle DB server and an optional alternative clone target DB server.
 See the architecture diagram in the previous section for more details about the environment setup.
 Also review the User Guide for Linux instances for more information.

-3. From the AWS EC2 console, deploy Amazon FSx for ONTAP storage HA clusters to host the Oracle database volumes.
-If you are not familiar with the deployment of FSx storage, see the documentation Creating FSx for ONTAP file systems for step-by-step instructions.
+3. From the AWS EC2 console, deploy Amazon FSx ONTAP storage HA clusters to host the Oracle database volumes.
+If you are not familiar with the deployment of FSx storage, see the documentation Creating FSx ONTAP file systems for step-by-step instructions.

 4. Steps 2 and 3 can be performed using the following Terraform automation toolkit, which creates an EC2 instance named ora_01 and an FSx file system named fsx_01.
 Review the instruction carefully and change the variables to suit your environment before execution.